 12. Be a Trash Hero

-A great way to give back to the island and leave a positive impact is becoming a Trash Hero for a day.
+One of the best things to do in Koh Lanta to give back and leave a positive impact on the island is to become a Trash Hero for a day.
 This non-profit has chapters all over the world and it does some amazing work bringing communities together to clean and reduce waste.

 The Koh Lanta Trash Heroes meet every Sunday at 4PM at the Long Beach Park.
 They provide cleaning materials, gloves, and refreshments.
 There’s no cost to get involved and you don’t even have to sign up in advance, just show up!